 Case study: A school installed a new system for recording absence.
 This asked for the parent’s name, child’s name, class and reason.
 A parent with a stammer emailed the school and explained the difficulties she experienced.
 The school agreed to let her email the absence officer direct.

-Businesses and public bodies sometimes give a textphone number, so that callers can use a textphone or similar computer facilities (see Next Generation Text Service) to have a typed conversation.
+Businesses and public bodies sometimes give a textphone number, so that callers can use a textphone or a smartphone app to have a typed conversation: see Telephone>Text Relay service – typing instead of speaking.
 An organisation which thinks mainly of people with hearing impairments and perhaps others who are really unable to speak may believe they have then taken sufficient steps to make the service accessible for those with communication impairments.

 From a legal point of view, that is backed up by the Equality Act duty to make reasonable adjustments.
 It can be strongly argued that this duty requires service providers (and bodies exercising a public function) to take reasonable steps to allow people who stammer to be allowed to use speech in telephone calls like other people, rather than typing.
 Case law and the statutory Code of Practice on services, public functions and associations indicate that it is not a matter of services being ‘just about being accessible’, but of providing access as close as reasonably possible to that enjoyed by non-disabled individuals: see Access to service should be as close as possible to that enjoyed by others.